 History majors take at least one history colloquium, though you are welcome to take more than one.
 If you are pursuing the Research Track take a colloquium prior to Spring Quarter of your third year.
 If you are in the Regular Track can take a colloquium at any point prior to graduation.

-HIST 10101 Introduction to African Civilization 2 (E. Osborn) African Civilization introduces students to African history in a three-quarter sequence.
+HIST 10101 Introduction to African Civilization I (E. Osborn) African Civilization introduces students to African history in a three-quarter sequence.
 Part One considers literary, oral, and archeological sources to investigate African societies and states from the early Iron Age through the emergence of the Atlantic World.
-We will study the ancient empires of Ghana, Mali, and Great Zimbabwe, the expansion of Islam, the origins and effects of European contact, and the transatlantic slave trade.development.
+We will study the empires of Ghana and Mali, the Swahili Coast, Great Zimbabwe, and medieval Ethiopia.
+We will also explore the expansion of Islam, the origins and effects of European contact, and the trans-Atlantic slave trade.

 HIST 15100 Introduction to East Asian Civilization 1 (G. Alitto) This sequence meets the general education requirement in civilization studies.
 This is a three-quarter sequence on the civilizations of China, Japan, and Korea, with emphasis on major transformation in these cultures and societies from the Middle Ages to the present.
 Taking these courses in sequence is not required.